 I really had no intention of going into artist management.
 In 1964, Rudolf Serkin asked if I could help with some concert requests for his 17-year-old son, Peter.
 Always ready for a new challenge, I agreed.
-And here I am, 50 years later, managing an entire roster of great artists.
+And here I am, over 50 years later, managing an entire roster of great artists.

 Since we have never viewed our management activities solely as business, we have only represented artists we felt had original voices, with whom we could develop a special rapport.
 Our philosophies and ideals have not changed, even in the face of changing times.
 We are committed to cultivating our artists’ potential through personal involvement in every aspect of career development.
 We believe in preserving and advancing the classical music art form through creative management and through partnerships of artists, management and presenters.